PurpleI2P/i2pd/docs/configuration.md

 All options below still possible in cmdline, but better write it in config file:

+* --http.enabled=       - If webconsole is enabled. true by default
 * --http.address=       - The address to listen on (HTTP server)
 * --http.port=          - The port to listen on (HTTP server) 7070 by default
 * --http.auth           - Enable basic HTTP auth for webconsole